ebourg/jsign/README.md

 * Only one call to the Google Cloud API is performed when the version of the key is specified in the alias parameter
 * JVM arguments can now be passed using the `JSIGN_OPTS` environment variable
 * API changes:
+  * New `net.jsign.jca.JsignJcaProvider` JCA security provider to be used with other signing tools such as jarsigner
   * The signature can be removed by setting a null signature on the `Signable` object
   * `Signable.computeDigest(MessageDigest)` has been replaced by `Signable.computeDigest(DigestAlgorithm)`
   * The value of the `http.agent` system property is now appended to the user agent string set when calling REST services